KitN/rubiks-two-two/README.md

 ```
 y y y y g g g g w w w w b b b b r r r r o o o o
 ```

+To play with the code, 4 test inputs are provided in the `testinputs` folder.
+Each one is one line containing differently scrambled cubes.

 ## Input
 To make representing the cube easier,  we consider the cube with the Rubik's Cube logo on it fixed in the **bottom, back, left** of the cube.
 This means the 'cubie' with the white, red and blue stickers/colors on it does not move when manipulating the cube.